Quick Lookup Table

 Clean-out ratio (max):

-Clean-out ratio (n):
+Clean-out ratio (number of samples):

 Seed dormancy type:

-AOSA test for viability?:
+AOSA protocol for evaluating viability?:

 Time required to test viability: